gvikthor/Webprogramozas/22-23-1/English/JS Group Test/Test/Group 1/README.md

 *If you want to have smaller numbers on your page, you can do: army size divided by 1000, times vote count.*

 ## 4. Task - 2 points
-Write the ruler names alongside their new points into an unordered list on the page!
+Write the candidate names alongside their new points into an unordered list on the page!
 For example: Paul Atreides (66000)
 *If you could not solve task 3, write simply the vote count.*